Vegan Greek Pasta Salad

 Instructions

-• When you’re ready to make the salad, cook pasta according to package instructions.
+• When you're ready to make the salad, bring a large pot of salted water to a boil on the stovetop and cook the pasta according to package instructions.
+Once cooked, strain and rinse until cold water to cool.

-• While the pasta is cooking, add the rest of the ingredients to a large mixing bowl.
+• While the pasta is cooking, add the red wine vinegar, lemon juice, garlic, parsley, basil, oregano to a large mixing bowl or serving bowl.
+Season with salt and black pepper and mix.

 Nutrition